“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Forget it,” Thackeray said to himself.
 “Give a junior a little responsibility and he’ll take it with him when he transfers.”
 Isn’t that what it said in the Senior Companion’s Handbook?

 He walked out into the sunlight and sat down on a bench facing the turnstiles.
 The train from Hiratsuka wouldn’t arrive for forty minutes.
-He pulled some index cards out of his pocket.
+He pulled a handful of index cards out of his pocket.
 Free time was study time.
 Maybe he could tan a little.

-He had recited the first two discussions to himself before he saw a familiarly dressed American walking through the turnstiles—white shirt, tie, dark blue pants, and suitcases in both hands.
+He’d recited the first two discussions to himself when the familiarly-dressed American came through the turnstiles—white shirt, tie, dark blue pants, and suitcases in both hands.
 No doubt about it.

 “Over here!”

-The American walked over and stood in front of Elder Thackeray.
+The American walked over.
 He looked down at Thackeray, straightened his wire-rim glasses, and with a very straight face and in an overdone English accent said, “Dr. Thackeray, I presume?”

 Thackeray replied, after a brief pause, “How you must have suffered—”